 - Place the pitted Medjool dates and oat flour in the bowl of a food processor.
 Process for 10-15 seconds, or until it looks like a smooth paste.
 Add the almond flour, coconut flour, vanilla extract, and process for another 10 seconds.
 You should get a soft paste that doesn’t stick to your hands.
 If it’s too sticky add more oat or coconut flour and process again.

 - Add the almonds and process for another 7-10 seconds, or until they are chopped into small pieces.
 Use your hands to form a large ball with the dough, it should hold together well and be soft.
+If it appears too dry or crumbly, add 1-2 tablespoons of maple syrup and mix again.

 - Scoop out about 1/2 tablespoon of dough, form a ball and flatten it into a thin circle with your hands.
 Place 1 and 1/2 teaspoon of chocolate hazelnut butter in the middle of the circle.
 Top with another circle of dough and seal the edges with your fingers.
 Roll into a ball, then place on parchment paper and slightly flatten by pressing with the palm of your hand.
 Repeat with the remaining dough.